-Getting a fashion label to reach the ultimate success in NYC is a tuff job.
+Getting a fashion label to reach the ultimate success in NYC is a tough job.
 Considering the city resides as the “fashion capital,” many flagship locations are based in New York making it a very competitive market for up-and-coming designers.
 Despite the challenges the city may bring, it doesn’t stop young creatives from starting companies – even against having a large financial backing.

 Fresh off celebrating a five year anniversary, Tier NYC is a Brooklyn-based streetwear brand that has been worn by celebrities like Carmelo Anthony, Jimmy Butler, and Rick Ross.
 The label has created a chic streetwear aesthetic that includes well-crafted threads and updated designs.
 Through its 5 year run, the brand has not only managed to grasp the attention of industry heavy hitters but has also had the pleasure of collaborating with Adidas.